-Though blockchain technology came to existence with Bitcoin, blockchain has a far-reaching potential outside of the cryptocurrency today.
-Besides cryptocurrency, blockchain provides various applications in financial services, supply chains, and the public sector.
+Besides cryptocurrency, blockchain provides various applications in financial services, supply chains and the public sector by offering enhanced security, greater transparency, and instant traceability.
 To support blockchain applications, governments are legislating new laws to promote the use of blockchain.
 For example, signatures secured through blockchain technology are approved under state law in Arizona.

 The image above summarizes blockchain’s impact on different investment management activities.
-While tracking/reporting and trading/settlement can significantly benefit from blockchain, impact to portfolio management is limited.
+While tracking/reporting and trading/settlement can significantly benefit from blockchain, the impact on portfolio management is limited.
 Blockchain offers various capabilities to improve investment management processes by improving:

 - collaboration by enabling everyone to access a single source of truth easily

 - transaction validation.
 Transparency of the blockchain supports each party to easily validate transactions